JKerboeuf/Minecraft-Resource-Extractor/README.md

 # Minecraft Resource Extractor

 The Minecraft Resource Extractor (or *MRE* for short) is a small tool for data packs and resource packs creators.
-With this tool, you can easily extract all the textures, sounds, and data files (achievements, crafting recipes and others) from any minecraft.jar version you have installed.
+With this tool, you can easily extract all the textures, sounds, and data files (achievements, crafting recipes and others) from any minecraft.jar version or mod you have.

 ## Extraction